RrandomnessW/TCG-Netdeck-Project/README.md

 card.py
 - Class to encapsulate webscraping functions for single cards.
 - Contains data related to the card from webscraping
+- In function scrape_single_page, it loads the 401games website that searches for the card, and sorts the product list using filters, then it starts scraping the html and shadow dom data.
+This is then stored to a csv file and outputted to the terminal.

 bulbapedia_scraper.py
 - Test script to see if navigation of this website is possible.
 - Will be used to figure out which cards are reprints of each other.

+### Things I had to learn
+Classes OOP
+HTML Tags
+Selenium
+XPath
+Shadow DOM

+Unit test: periodic testing of each feature implemented to ensure data scraping of card products results no errors.